Adverse Possession Notice —

 Boundary Encroachment Notice

-The single most important step you can take if a neighbour’s structure crosses your boundary.
-A formal, solicitor-style letter addressed to your neighbour asserting your registered title.
-Once served by Royal Mail Special Delivery with proof retained, it: removes the “without consent” element of any adverse possession claim; creates a dated, provable paper trail; and destroys the Third Condition “reasonable belief” argument — because the encroacher has been told in writing that the land is yours.
+If you have personally observed that a neighbour’s structure may have crossed onto your registered land, this is the formal written step to put your objection on the legal record.
+A solicitor-style letter addressed to your neighbour asserting your registered title — served by Royal Mail Special Delivery with proof retained — removes the “without consent” element of any adverse possession claim, creates a dated paper trail, and defeats the Third Condition “reasonable belief” argument under paragraph 5(4) of Schedule 6, LRA 2002.

 HMLR Title Plan